Waris Shah: Ishq Daa Waaris: Music

 Waris Shah: Ishq Daa Waaris featured 8 soundtracks that were composed by Jaidev Kumar.
 In the film, the characters of Waris Shah, Bhagpari, and Saabo are seen singing frequently on the screen.
 Being a respected singer, Gurdas Maan sang for himself, while Alka Yagnik and Kavita Krishnamurthy lent their voices to Juhi Chawla and Divya Dutta respectively.
-Krishna Beura dubbed for a song picturized on Mukesh Rishi.
+Krishna Beura was dubbed for a song picturized on Mukesh Rishi.